reposense/RepoSense/docs/dg/report.md

 ## Segment view ([c-segment.vue](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/c-segment.vue))

-The `c-segment` module is used as a component in `c_authorship`.
+The `c-segment` module is used as a component in `c-authorship`.
 It separates the code in terms of "touched" and "untouched" segments and only loads each "untouched" segment when it is toggled.